Urgent Care in Gunnison and Crested Butte

 If you have a minor injury or illness and need care right away, Gunnison

 Valley Health’s Urgent Care is here for you.
 As a walk-in clinic,

-our urgent care is open seven days a week, every day of the year.
+our urgent care in Gunnison is open seven days a week, every day of the

-Gunnison Valley Health Urgent Care is connected to our award-winning healthcare
+Gunnison Valley Health Urgent Care and Mountain Clinic are connected to

 - Monday to Friday: 10am - 8pm

 Mountain Clinic at Mt.
 Crested Butte (seasonal):